aws-controllers-k8s/examples/usecases/event-driven-pipeline/README.md

 # Build Event-Driven Data Pipelines using AWS Controllers for Kubernetes (ACK) and Amazon EMR on EKS
-In this example, we demonstrate to build an event-driven data pipeline using [AWS Controllers for Kubernetes (ACK)](https://aws-controllers-k8s.github.io/community/docs/community/overview/) and Amazon EMR on EKS.
+In this example, we demonstrate how to build an event-driven data pipeline using [AWS Controllers for Kubernetes (ACK)](https://aws-controllers-k8s.github.io/community/docs/community/overview/) and Amazon EMR on EKS.
 ACK is used to provision and configure serverless AWS resources: [Amazon EventBridge](https://aws.amazon.com/eventbridge/) and [AWS Step Functions](https://aws.amazon.com/step-functions/).
 Triggered by an Amazon EventBridge rule, AWS Step Functions orchestrates jobs running in Amazon EMR on EKS.
-By using ACK, you can use the Kubernetes API and configuration language to create and configure AWS resources the same way you create and configure a Kubernetes data processing jobs.
-The team can do the whole data operation without leaving the Kubernetes platform and only need to maintain the EKS cluster since all the other components are serverless.
+By using ACK, you can use the Kubernetes API and configuration language to create and configure AWS resources the same way you create and configure Kubernetes data processing jobs.
+The team can perform all data plane operation without leaving the Kubernetes platform and only needs to maintain the EKS cluster since all the other components are serverless.

-The example demonstrates to build an event-driven data pipeline using ACK and Amazon EMR on EKS.
-Triggered by an Amazon EventBridge rule, AWS Step Functions orchestrates jobs running in Amazon EMR on EKS.
+We will demo how to build an event-driven data pipeline using ACK controllers for Amazon EMR on EKS, AWS Step Functions, Amazon EventBridge and Amazon S3.
+A EKS cluster with ACK controllers will be provisioned using terraform modules.
+The emr-data-team-a namespace is created and bound with the virtual cluster my-ack-vc in EMR.
+ACK controllers will create a S3 bucket, a EventBridge rule for pattern matching and target routing, and a Step Functions state machine as an EventBridge rule target based on Kubernetes resources defined in YAML manifests.
+Sample spark scripts and sample data are stored in the S3 bucket.
+The pipeline will be triggered when a new script is uploaded.
+An S3 upload notification is sent to EventBridge and, if it matches the specified rule pattern, triggering the Step Functions.
+The Step Functions will call the EMR virtual cluster to run the spark job and all the spark executors and driver are provisioned inside the emr-data-team-a namespace.
+The output is saved back to the S3 bucket and the developer can check the result from the EMR console.

 ## Prerequisites: